marosolutions/marketing-nodejs/README.md

      - `from_name`: "from name" on emails
      - `percentage`: percentage of emails that should be sent with these settings.
-   - `$sendAt`: DateTime string having the format  YYYY-MM-DDTHH:MM:SS-05:00
+   - `sendAt`: DateTime string having the format `YYYY-MM-DD HH:mm:ss`

 ## Transactional Campaigns